-Exhibit E analyzes and evaluates the effects associated with issuing an original license for the construction and operation of the Scott's Mill Hydroelectric Project (Federal Energy Regulatory Commission (FERC) Project 14867).
-This Exhibit E updates the draft license application, includes the results of the studies conducted by Scott's Mill Hydro, LLC (Applicant), presents an assessment of project impacts and Applicant's Protection, Mitigation and Enhancement Measures (PME), and includes documentation of Applicant's consultation.
-It follows the requirements of the Commission's regulations at 18 CFR § 4.107.
-Applicant intends to maintain the approximate normal maximum surface elevation of the existing impoundment.
-Further, Applicant analysis indicates that there would be no significant environmental impact from construction or operation of the project.
-In fact, Applicant intends to cooperate with resource agencies to expedite diadromous and resident fish restoration in the upper James River basin.
+This Exhibit E analyzes and evaluates the effects associated with issuing an original license for the construction and operation of the Scott's Mill Hydroelectric Project (Federal Energy Regulatory Commission (FERC or Commission) Project 14867).
+Exhibit E updates the previously filed Exemption Application, includes the results of the studies conducted by Scott's Mill Hydro, LLC (Applicant), provides additional information developed in response to FERC additional information requests, presents an assessment of project impacts and Applicant's Protection, Mitigation and Enhancement Measures (PME), and updates documentation of Applicant's consultation.
+It follows the requirements of the Commission's regulations at 18 CFR § 4.61.

+Applicant intends to operate the project in a run-of-river mode except in extreme electrical demand periods.
+Applicant proposes to maintain the approximate normal maximum surface elevation of the existing impoundment for flows less than the powerhouse capacity.
+For moderately higher flows, there will be an increase of up to 2.6 feet during flood flows.
+However, during large flood flows, the increase in water levels from existing conditions will be on the order of 11⁄2 feet or less.
+Applicant analysis indicates that there would be no significant environmental impact from construction or operation of the project.
+In fact, Applicant is cooperating with resource agencies to expedite diadromous and resident fish restoration in the upper James River basin.

-Applicant is using the Traditional Licensing Process (TLP).
-To facilitate processing of this application and for the convenience of the FERC staff, this Exhibit E has been prepared in a format that should facilitate the Commission's preparation of an Environmental Assessment.
+The Commission approved Applicant's use of the Traditional Licensing Process (TLP).
+To facilitate processing of this application and for the convenience of the FERC staff, this Exhibit E has been prepared in a format to facilitate the Commission's preparation of an Environmental Assessment.

 This Exhibit E contains evaluations of two primary alternatives: a No-Action Alternative, and the Proposed Action.
 The No-Action Alternative is the continuation of project operation and maintenance without change (i.e., no hydropower).
-The Proposed Action is the inclusion of a 4.5 MW hydropower plant, a two-foot high spillway cap to essentially maintain existing headpond water elevations and provide additional energy, associated fish passage facilities, and additional mitigation and enhancement measures.
+The Proposed Action is the inclusion of a 4.5 MW hydropower plant, a two-foot-high spillway cap to essentially maintain existing headpond water elevations during average flow conditions and provide additional energy, fish passage facilities, and additional mitigation and enhancement measures.

-During the initial Joint meeting, the parties participating in the licensing process discussed an Action Alternative involving decommissioning the Project.
+During the Joint meeting, the parties participating in the licensing process discussed an Action Alternative involving decommissioning the Project.
 The Applicant explained that the seven dams on this section of the James River are not likely to be decommissioned because two dams are used for water supply and a third is used for manufacturing paper products and is a significant employer in the area.
-The importance of these projects to the region suggests that there would be s significant threshold required for dam removal.
+The importance of these projects to the region suggests that there would be a significant threshold required for dam removal.
 Nonetheless, Applicant committed to preparing a brief decommissioning assessment as part of the study plan approval process in conjunction with American Rivers.
-Despite several requests to American Rivers to participate in the decommissioning assessment, American Rivers did not participate (see Appendix A Consultation Record).
+Despite several requests to American Rivers to participate in the decommissioning assessment, American Rivers was unable to participate (see Appendix A Consultation Record).
 Accordingly, Applicant's decommissioning report was prepared solely by Applicant.
+American Rivers and other parties will have the opportunity to provide comments as part of the Commission's review of Applicant's License Application.